CloudCockpit Reconciliation

 The billing period for these files is a month and starts on your billing anniversary date.

-One Time and Daily Rated Usage are usually available by the 8th of each month.
+Usually available by the 8th of each month.

 The billing period is a full calendar month.

-How do I download the reconciliation files?
+How to download the reconciliation files

 Can I integrate the invoice information with external systems?